Australia Study Abroad Program at University of Melbourne

 - Great indoor and outdoor athletic facilities, including a mountain lodge

-- Housing is in UniLodge, a privately owned student complex downtown within walking distance of the campus
+- UniLodge, a privately owned student complex downtown, is within walking distance of the campus

-- Students may also apply to live in a residential college
+- Students may also apply to live in one of four residential colleges

 - Most classes are organized around a core series of lectures and tutorials, while students work independently on research projects and essays

 - Students take a varied number of courses, depending on course weight